 Other local delicacies like Prawn Noodles were also served.

 Volunteers distributing lanterns to children below 12 for the Mid-Autumn Festival.

-Lion troops leading the way, with families going on a casual walk around the Defu estate.
+The lion dance troupe leading the lantern procession, with families going on a casual walk around the Defu estate.

 Some lion dancing to formally end the night.